-- demonstrate by way of coursework, an understanding of the main principles underpinning the use of time in economic theory and in policy-making;
+- demonstrate by way of course work and examination as required, an understanding of the main principles underpinning the use of time in economic theory and in policy-making;

-- demonstrate by way of coursework, an understanding of the main changes in economic theory between 1930 and 1990;
+- demonstrate by way of course work and examination as required, an understanding of the main changes in economic theory between 1930 and 1990;

-- demonstrate by way of coursework, an understanding of the role which economics plays in informing the processes and outcomes of decision-making;
+- demonstrate by way of course work and examination, an understanding of the role which economics plays in informing the processes and outcomes of decision-making;

 - demonstrate independence of mind and initiative; intellectual integrity and maturity; an ability to evaluate the work of others, including peers.